 How do I know which ACT test dates are right for me?

-During typical, non-pandemic times, college-bound students should sit for the ACT at some point during 11th grade.
+College-bound students should sit for the ACT at some point during 11th grade.
 The goal is to maximize your exposure to a standardized test-relevant curriculum while also leaving yourself time to retake the test once or twice.